Jerry-Master/lung-tumour-study/docs/source/usage.rst

 During training, hovernet logs are saved in :code:`root-dir/weights/segmentation/hovernet/` and graph neural network logs in :code:`root-dir/gnn_logs/`.
 For a detailed explanation of what you can find and how to visualize them, go to :ref:`the relevant section <logs>`.

+Keep in mind that training the hovernet model with a field of view of 518 pixels by side requires around 20-24GB of GPU RAM.
+You can modify the code to use a smaller field of view of 270, but it will probably yield worse results.
+Apart from that, the space occupied by the checkpoints and other data inside the root directory can reach up to 50GB of disk space.
+Also, for a dataset of about one hundred images it can take up to 20 hours to train.
+Be prepared.

 .. _run_inference:

 run_inference